kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 5. General analysis of the reads

-the purpose of the step is to gather some general data on my files.
+The purpose of the step is to gather some general data on my files.
 These data include  file size, total number of lines, and the number of gemonic features.
 In the main protocol, I will show commands I used only for SRR14784363_1.fastq.gz sample to practically illustrate how I gathered these general information for all of my runs.

 To obtain sample size I used this command: